stephomi/nomadsculpt.com/manual/docs/interface.md

 ## Bindings
 Nearly all functions in Nomad can be bound to keyboard shortcuts (if your device has a keyboard).
 To create a binding, click the rectangle next to the function, and press the key.

-Options can be disable, and the search function at the top of this menu can be used to find functions.
+Individual bindings can be disabled via the checkbox next to the binding name, and the search function at the top of this menu can be used to find functions.

 ## Keyboard shortcuts